Skin wrinkles and blemishes

 Three common types of blemishes are liver spots, purpura, and seborrheic keratoses.

-Liver spots are also known as lentigos or sun-induced pigmented lesions.
+Liver spots are also known as age spots, solar lentigos, or sun-induced pigmented lesions.
 They are flat brown spots on the skin.
 Despite the name, these blemishes have nothing to do with the liver.
 Instead, they are common signs of aging.
 Liver spots are most noticeable on the hands and face.
-They often get larger and darker over time.
+They often increase in number, get larger and darker over time.
 Their number, sizes, and brownness are determined by skin type, sun exposure, and age.
 Liver spots are harmless, but they should be distinguished from lentigo maligna, which is a form of melanoma.

 Treatments may include the following: